AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 Feature releases, updates, or changes to the Experience Cloud Identity Service for 2016.

-These changes are also captured in the [Experience Cloud Release notes](https://marketing.adobe.com/resources/help/en_US/whatsnew/).
-See the [previous release notes](https://marketing.adobe.com/resources/help/en_US/whatsnew/?f=c_legacy_releases.html) for older [!DNL Experience Cloud] announcements.
+These changes are also captured in the [Experience Cloud Release notes](https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html).

 ## Version 1.10 {#section-7d719b3213344a46858835042e0214ed}